The term asthenia refers to physical weakness or a lack of energy. Asthenia can affect specific body parts, or it may affect the entire body.

 In rare cases, asthenia could be a sign of a stroke or heart attack.
 Both conditions can cause weakness in one or both sides of the body.

-Stroke may cause other sudden and severe symptoms, such as:
+Stroke may cause other sudden and severe symptoms,

 - difficulty speaking or understanding speech